Response to Milton Rd and Histon Rd consultations

 The purpose of segregated cycling infrastructure is to promote confidence in people of all ages and abilities to walk and cycle without fear; safety and convenience, not speed, are the watchwords.

-Pedestrians and cyclists should have priority across all side roads, ideally with the crossing point set back from the main road so that a driver turning left has a head-on view of anyone crossing.
+Pedestrians and cyclists should have priority across all side roads, ideally with the crossing point set back from the main road so that a driver turning left into the side road has a head-on view of anyone crossing.

 These 20m-wide street cross-sections show how space should be allocated at various points along a street.
 The width excluding verges is shown in brackets in the captions.
 The Highways England Disability Discrimination Act (DDA) Compliance Programme specifies a minimum width of 2m for walkways.
 Making Space for Cycling (endorsed by national cycling organisations and Cambridge Cycling Campaign) recommends 2.1–2.5m for unidirectional cycle lanes.
 Lorries are up to 2.6m wide excluding wing mirrors and up to 2.95m including wing mirrors, hence a 3.2m carriageway is preferred to the 3m proposed in the City Deal draft options.